Misunderstood-Wookiee/Discord-UWP/README.md

 # Discord-UWP
 Discord WebView2 App is a Windows and Xbox console UWP designed to give browser based access to Discord Client.

-_This is NOIT affiliated with Discord_
+_This is NOT affiliated with Discord_